tdewolff/canvas/README.md

 Optimization

 * Approximate Béziers by elliptic arcs instead of lines when stroking, if number of path elements is reduced by more than 2 times (unsure if worth it)

+Far future

+* Load in PDFs, SVGs and EPSs and turn to paths/texts

 ## Canvas